liftmodules/paypal/README.md

 Useful links
 ------------

+**Note:** The module package changed from `net.liftweb.paypal` to `net.liftmodules.paypal` in May 2012.
+Please consider this when referencing documentation written before that date.

 * Found a problem?
 Have a suggestion?
 Please discuss it on the [Lift mailing list](https://groups.google.com/group/liftweb) before raising a ticket.

 * Manning [offer a free PDF](http://www.manning.com/free/excerpt_perrett_a.html) titled _Collecting payment through PayPal_ which you can access in exchange for your name and email address.